QuiiBz/niftycss/site/docs/features/styling-props.md

 order: 2
 ---

-You can use `props` to define style based on custom props declared at the usage-level or component-level if you are using the [styled](/docs/features/styling#styled-api) API.
+You can use `props` to define style based on custom props declared at the usage-level, or component-level if you are using the [styled](/docs/features/styling#styled-api) API.

+You will of course get auto-completion when you will use the prop style, but we recommend creating a `type` to also get auto-completion inside your style declaration.
+See [type-safety](#type-safety).

 ## Table of Contents